-Obtaining adequate and affordable housing is a major concern for older adults.
-They often face limited incomes, less mobility, and increased expenses related to their health care.
+Getting adequate and affordable housing is a major concern for older adults.
+Older adults often have limited incomes, less mobility, and increased expenses related to their health care.
 They are also more susceptible to abuse and financial exploitation.

-- Close proximity to means of transportation, grocery stores, and health care facilities
+- Near transportation, grocery stores, and health care facilities or medical providers

-- Meet all housing, health, and safety code requirements
+- Meet housing, health, and safety code requirements

 - Accommodations for mobility issues or other disabilities (ramps, handrails, etc.)

 - Cost no more than 30% of an older adult's income

-Fortunately, several resources are available to assist older adults in locating affordable housing that meets their needs.
-One resource is older adult rental assistance programs.
+Fortunately, several resources are available to help older adults find affordable housing.
+One resource is older adult rental help programs.

 What Types of Elderly Rental Assistance Programs Are Available?